| Version: | 1.0.8 |

 Note

-on the right hand side of the equation are included (unpenalized variables).
+the model fit hence a solution path is returned) or only terms on the right hand side of the equation are included (unpenalized variables).
 In the

 latter case, we recommend using the VGAM package.